Simeon Dyankov: New Economic School

 In October 2013, it was announced that the board of directors of the private Moscow-based university New Economic School (NES), also known as the Russian Economic School, had approved Dyankov as its rector.
 During his tenure as rector, the New Economic School moved to a new campus in the Skolkovo Innovation Center.
-Sergei Guriev was the Rector at New Economic School (NES) until he resigned on 30 April 2013 and fled to France.
+Sergey Guriyev was the Rector at New Economic School (NES) until he resigned on 30 April 2013 and fled to France.
 In July 2014, Dyankov himself was put on a draft list under Russian foreign agent law and shortly resigned.

 London School of Economics

 Dyankov is the policy director at the Financial Markets Group, responsible for a large research project on post-Covid recovery.
 The project shows that the pandemic caught governments in developing economies off guard, and that governments in Africa reacted in ways that pushed more people into the informal economy.
 In advanced economies the pandemic opened a larger gender gap in employment, while bankruptcies actually fell due to generous government support schemes, further expanding the inequality of opportunity between men and women.

 His research is also on the rising income inequality in Russia, including due to autarky.
 The Russian economy looks inward, with imports down nearly 20% in 2022.
 Previous periods of autarkic policies in Russian and Soviet history have resulted in economic backwardness.
 Vladimir Putin's presidency has accelerated the rise of Russian oligarchs:"Closeness to Putin substitutes for the rule of law that usually protects private property in mature democracies.
 Such protection is mercurial, however.
 On occasion, billionaires fall out of favor and their assets are up for grabs."

+His research on contagious protests, which draws on the Arab Spring events, is cited in numerous global newspapers.
+Another line of research investigates economic sanctions.

 Think tanks

 In 2008, Dyankov established the think-tank Ideas42, jointly with Antoinette Schoar (MIT Sloan), Eldar Shafir (Princeton) and Sendhil Mullainathan (Harvard).
 Dyankov joined the Peterson Institute for International Economics in 2013 and re-joined it in 2020, working primarily on former socialist economies.
-In a 2016 lecture at the Kyiv School of Economics he argued that: “The one reform that is the most difficult to figure out how to do in Ukraine, is reducing the role of the oligarchs.
-Even after 25 of transition in a number of countries, including Russia and Ukraine, the oligarchs still control not just business life but also public life, which prevented major political and economic changes.”
+In a 2016 lecture at the Kyiv School of Economics he argued that: "The one reform that is the most difficult to figure out how to do in Ukraine, is reducing the role of the oligarchs.
+Even after 25 of transition in a number of countries, including Russia and Ukraine, the oligarchs still control not just business life but also public life, which prevented major political and economic changes."